slvignw3shi/saas-Purple/README.md

 ## Introduction

-This project is a starter template for SaaS applications landing page using Next.js 14, NextUI, and Tailwind CSS.
+This project is a starter template for SaaS applications landing page using Next.js 14, HeroUI, and Tailwind CSS.

 ## Features

 - Next.js 14 with server-side rendering (SSR)
-- NextUI for beautiful and responsive UI components
+- HeroUI for beautiful and responsive UI components
 - Tailwind CSS for easy styling and customization

 ## Getting Started

 To get started with this template, follow these steps:

-1. Clone the repository: `git clone https://github.com/gonzalochale/nextui-saas-template.git`
+1. Clone the repository: `git clone https://github.com/gonzalochale/saas-landing-template.git`
 2. Install the dependencies: `npm install`
 3. Start the development server: `npm run dev`